elatov/elatov.github.io/_posts/2016-08-07-install-cyanogenmod-13-on-nexus-5.md

 	-rw-r-----  1 elatov  1000   923M Apr  2 09:28 nexus5.ab

 ### Unlock Phone
-We can follow the instructions laid out in How to [Install CyanogenMod on the Google Nexus 5 ("hammerhead")](http://www.lineageosroms.org/nexus-5-cm-13-goes-official-and-here-is-how-to-flash/).
+We can follow the instructions laid out in How to [Install LineageOS on hammerhead)](https://wiki.lineageos.org/devices/hammerhead/install).
 First let's boot the phone into the fastboot mode:

 	adb reboot bootloader